-People and the Gold Coast Native Title Group regarding these areas.
-Conversely, the northern Impact areas are of substantially lower risk, due to the existing pre-disturbed and developed nature of these locations, which are predominately brownfield rail corridor surrounded by mixed residential and commercial land use, with the absence of registered heritage sites and remnant vegetation.
+The Proponent has considered the Aboriginal Cultural Heritage Act 2003 cultural heritage duty of care guidelines for the proposed action.
+The initial CHRA process identified low risk to cultural heritage in the northern-most section of the Impact area (namely Kuraby / Runcorn), due to level of pre-existing disturbance and developed nature of these locations; being predominately brownfield rail corridor surrounded by mixed residential and commercial land use, with the absence of registered heritage sites and remnant vegetation.